Social media

 It is the responsibility of anyone who creates social media content (including graphics, photos, audio and video content) to make sure it is accessible.

-Accessibility also includes not overusing emojis, which often aren’t legible to screen readers, and making sure no essential information is conveyed using them.
+In the context of social media, for example, accessibility also includes not overusing emojis and making sure no essential information is conveyed using them.

 Permissions